 Universities make slightly different claims on the copyright of material produced while an employee.
 Most universities make the correct assumption that copyright for teaching materials etc. belongs to the actual university teacher who makes them.
 However a few do not.
 SULF recommends that you look at this situation closely as concerns any possible future employer.

-Component parts of working hours – the amount of research included in the position
+Component parts of working hours – the amount of research and skills development included in the position

 Negotiate with an authorised employer representative